oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     We will now select field elements to generate associated Actions in the robot.

     > **Note**: When recording actions, the recorder can start from any point in time.
-However, for this task we will record following the Login step.
+However, for this task we will record after the Login operation.

 7. From the top menu in ERP Cloud, click on **Procurement** when the icon changes to a target.
 In the **Action Details**, keep all values as default and click **Save**.
 This will add the action `Click "Procurement"` and move to the **Procurement** tab.

-    > **Note:** When recording or when targeting a field, hover your cursor over a UI element and note the shading that appears.
+    > **Note:** When recording or targeting a field, hover your cursor over a UI element and note the shading that appears.
 While the the shading is purple and the icon above the field is a magnifying glass, the recorder is still collecting information about the element.
-Click the element before it turns green will result in a regular UI interaction.
+Clicking the element before it turns green will result in a regular UI interaction.

 8. Click on **Purchase Orders** when the complete tile is shaded and changed to a target.
 In the **Action Details**, keep all values as default and click **Save**.
 This will add the `Click "Purchase Orders"` action and move to the **Overview - Purchase Orders** screen.
     ![Select Purchase Orders tile](images/robot-designer_smart-record_select-purchase-orders-tile.png "=50%x*")